 We first focus on the left panel of Figure~\ref{Figure:nsr}.
-When $m_{\chi}$ is sufficiently small, the Higgs potential dominates the inflaton potential.
-Consequently, the prediction of the observables is similar to the Higgs inflation case.
-In this cases, $n_s$ ($r$) becomes large (small) as $N$ increases.
-This is due to the fact that the initial value $\phis$ must be sufficiently large in order to flatten the inflaton potential during the inflation, which results in larger $n_s$ and small $r$.
-The change in $n_{s}$ occurs more quickly when $N$ is larger, which makes $\phis$ larger, since $m_{\chi}$ appears in the Lagrangian in the combination of $m_\chi^2 \phi^2$.
-As $m_{\chi}$ increases, the inflaton motion in the $\chi$-direction also contributes to the inflation.
-Consequently, $\phis$ becomes more closely at the bottom of the Higgs potential in order to achieve a specific fixed e-folding.
-This results in a smaller inflaton potential, which in turn implies smaller $\varepsilon_{*}$ due to the Planck normalization.
-From the single-field inflation analogy, this gives rise to an increase in the value of $n_{s}$.
-From this consideration, we can argue that the value of $n_{s}$ increases when the pNGB mode also contributes to the inflation, provided that $\phis > v_{\phi}$.
-Conversely, sufficiently large $m_{\chi}$ can drive the natural-like inflation.
-The left panel of Figure~\ref{Figure:nsr} shows that larger $m_{\chi}$ results in a reduction in both $n_{s}$ and $r$.
-This feature is also seen in the context of natural inflation.
-For small $\xi$ and large $m_{\chi}$, the pNGB part of the action~\eqref{formula:Action} during the inflation is approximated as
+When the soft-breaking mass $m_{\chi}$ is sufficiently small, the Higgs potential dominates the inflaton potential, and the predictions of the observables are similar to those of Higgs inflation.
+In this case, $n_s$ increases and $r$ decreases as the number of e-folds $N$ increases.
+This behavior arises because the field value $\phis$ must be large enough to flatten the inflaton potential during inflation, leading to larger $n_s$ and smaller $r$.
+The variation of $n_s$ becomes more pronounced for larger $N$, since $m_\chi$ appears in the Lagrangian in combination with $m_\chi^2 \phi^2$, effectively making $\phis$ larger.
+As $m_{\chi}$ increases, the inflaton motion in the $\chi$-direction also contributes to inflation.
+Consequently, $\phis$ moves closer to the minimum of the Higgs potential to maintain a fixed number of e-folds.
+This leads to a smaller inflaton potential, and thus a smaller $\varepsilon_{*}$ due to the Planck normalization.
+By analogy with single-field inflation, this corresponds to an increase in $n_s$.
+Therefore, when the pNGB mode also contributes to inflation with $\phis > v_{\phi}$, $n_s$ tends to increase.
+Conversely, for sufficiently large $m_{\chi}$, natural-like inflation is realized.
+The left panel of Figure~\ref{Figure:nsr} shows that larger $m_\chi$ values reduce both $n_s$ and $r$.
+This feature is also found in single-field natural inflation.
+For small $\xi$ and large $m_{\chi}$, the pNGB part of the action~\eqref{formula:Action} during inflation can be approximated as

-This action shows that $\phis$ being larger than Planck scale facilitates the flatter pNGB potential for the natural-like inflation.
-Consequently, we can conclude that the natural-like inflation is feasible despite $v_{\phi}$ being smaller than the Planck scale.
-We note that a larger $\xi$ flattens the inflaton potential enough and tends to result in a smaller value of $r$.
+This action indicates that when $\phis$ exceeds the Planck scale, the pNGB potential becomes flatter, favoring natural-like inflation.
+Therefore, even for $v_\phi$ smaller than the Planck scale, natural-like inflation is possible in the present model.
+A larger $\xi$ further flattens the inflaton potential, generally leading to a smaller value of $r$.